 RICK ORR, AMP

-Mr. Orr was appointed to the SGI Board of Directors in 2008 and has served on the Audit, Finance and Conduct Review Committee and Risk Committee and currently serves as a member of the Governance and Human Resources Committee.
+Mr. Orr was appointed to the SGI Board of Directors in 2008 and currently serves as a member of the Governance and Human Resources Committee.
 Mr. Orr has completed all five modules of the Chartered Director program.